-- respect to the accounting treatment of a particular item; - (v) the effect of regulatory and accounting initiatives on the Company's consolidated financial statements and other financial disclosures; - (vi) any reserves, accruals, provisions or estimates that may have a significant effect upon the consolidated financial statements of the Company; - (vii) the use of special purpose entities and the business purpose and economic effect of off balance sheet transactions, arrangements, obligations, guarantees and other relationships of the Company and their impact on the reported financial results of the Company; - (viii) any legal matter, claim or contingency that could have a significant impact on the consolidated financial statements, the Company's compliance policies and any material reports, inquiries or other correspondence received from regulators or governmental agencies and the manner in which any such legal matter, claim or contingency has been disclosed in the Company's consolidated financial statements; - (ix) review the treatment for financial reporting purposes of any significant transactions that are not a normal part of the Company's operations; and - (x) the use of any "pro forma" or "adjusted" information not in accordance with IFRS. - (b) review, or establish procedures for the review of, all public disclosure documents containing audited, unaudited or forward-looking financial information before release by the Company, including any prospectus, management information circulars, offering memoranda, annual reports, management certifications, management's discussion and analysis, annual information forms and press releases: - (c) review earnings press releases, as well as financial information and earnings guidance provided to analysts and ratings agencies, it being understood that such discussions may, in the discretion of the Committee, be done generally (i.e., by discussing the types of information to be disclosed and the

-- type of presentation to be made) and that the Committee need not discuss in advance each earnings release or each instance in which the Company gives earning guidance; - (d) establish and monitor procedures for the receipt and treatment of complaints received by the Company regarding accounting, internal accounting controls or audit matters and the anonymous submission by employees of concerns regarding questionable accounting or auditing matters and review periodically with the Management these procedures and any significant complaints received; - (e) receive from the Chief Executive Officer and Chief Financial Officer, a certificate certifying in respect of each annual and interim report the matters such officers are required to certify in connection with the filing of such reports under applicable securities laws; - (f) review and discuss the Company's major financial risk exposures and the steps taken to monitor and control such exposures, including the use of any financial derivatives and hedging activities; and - (g) review annually insurance programs relating to the Company and its investments.
+- (iii) the quality, appropriateness and acceptability of the Company's accounting principles and practices used in its financial reporting, changes in the Company's accounting principles or practices and the application of particular accounting principles and disclosure practices by Management to new transactions or events; - (iv) all significant financial reporting issues and judgments made in connection with the preparation of the Company's consolidated financial statements, including the effects of alternative methods in respect of any matter considered significant by the external auditor within IFRS on the consolidated financial statements and any "second opinions" sought by Management from an independent or other audit firm or advisor with respect to the accounting treatment of a particular item; - (v) the effect of regulatory and accounting initiatives on the Company's consolidated financial statements and other financial disclosures; - (vi) any reserves, accruals, provisions or estimates that may have a significant effect upon the consolidated financial statements of the Company; - (vii) the use of special purpose entities and the business purpose and economic effect of off balance sheet transactions, arrangements, obligations, guarantees and other relationships of the Company and their impact on the reported financial results of the Company; - (viii) any legal matter, claim or contingency that could have a significant impact on the consolidated financial statements, the Company's compliance policies and any material reports, inquiries or other correspondence received from regulators or governmental agencies and the manner in which any such legal matter, claim or contingency has been disclosed in the Company's consolidated financial statements; - (ix) review the treatment for financial reporting purposes of any significant transactions that are not a normal part of the Company's operations; and - (x) the use of any "pro forma" or "adjusted" information not in accordance with IFRS. - (b) review, or establish procedures for the review of, all public disclosure documents containing audited, unaudited or forward-looking financial information before release by the Company, including any prospectus, management information circulars, offering memoranda, annual reports, management certifications, management's discussion and analysis, annual information forms and press releases; - (c) review earnings press releases, as well as financial information and earnings guidance provided to analysts and ratings agencies, it being understood that such discussions may, in the discretion of the Committee, be done generally (i.e., by discussing the types of information to be disclosed and the type of presentation to be made) and that the Committee need not discuss in advance each earnings release or each instance in which the Company gives earning guidance; - (d) establish and monitor procedures for the receipt and treatment of complaints received by the Company regarding accounting, internal accounting controls or audit matters and the anonymous submission by employees of concerns regarding questionable accounting or auditing matters and review periodically with the Management these procedures and any significant complaints received; - (e) receive from the Chief Executive Officer and Chief Financial Officer, a certificate certifying in respect of each annual and interim report the matters such officers are required to certify in connection with the filing of such reports under applicable securities laws; - (f) review and discuss the Company's major financial risk exposures and the steps taken to monitor and control such exposures, including the use of any financial derivatives and hedging activities; and - (g) review annually insurance programs relating to the Company and its investments.